joelbader/essential_genes/README.md

 * snakemake (tested with version: 5.5.1)
 * conda (tested with version: 4.6.14)

 For simplicity I have also provided a singularity container (https://sylabs.io/singularity/) build script that can be used to run these workflows in any environment where singularity is installed (e.g. your local cluster).
+The container automatically provides snakemake and conda.
 Note that you will need root access to build the singularity container from the provided recipe (see: https://sylabs.io/guides/3.0/user-guide/build_a_container.html).

 ## Raw Data

-You will need to download a number of data files and place into the corresponding input folders.
-A list of commands using the SRA Toolkit is provided in each input/ folder as a guide for how to download .fastq files from SRA.
+You will need to download a number of data files and place them into the corresponding input folders.
+A list of commands using the SRA Toolkit is provided in each input folder as a guide for how to download .fastq files from SRA.
 Genbank files (.gb, .gbff) along with corresponding FASTA files (.fa, .fna) can be downloaded [here](ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/003/408/535/GCA_003408535.1_ASM340853v1) and [here](ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/195/955/GCA_000195955.2_ASM19595v2).
 You will need to rename the files to use the prefix MAC109 and H37Rv.
 The expected file names are:

     essential_genes_mav/input/MAC109.fa
     essential_genes_mav/input/MAC109.gb
     essential_genes_mav/input/SRX5532235_1.fastq